 Plitvice Lakes Accommodation Guide

 Back in 2009, we went for a weekend to Plitvice.
-First we visited the park.
-Nevertheless, once we checked in our Plitvice Lakes accommodation, and considered our eating options for the evening, we have decided to check out and return home immediately.
+First, we visited the park.
+Nevertheless, once we checked in our cottage, and considered our eating options for the evening, we have decided to check out and return home immediately.

-The problem was, at least from our perspective, that everything there was made with large groups in mind, and not for individual guests, like a single family, or a couple.
-Few restaurants were open, but they all were oversized, canteen-style, and there weren’t other people but us.
+The problem was, at least from our perspective, that everything there was made with large groups in mind, and not for individual guests, like a single-family, or a couple.
+Few restaurants were open, but they were all oversized, canteen-style, and there weren’t other people except us.
 Also, the offer (lots of grilled meat) wasn’t exciting.
-In their defence, it was late March, and not too many visitors around (maybe in summer when full the impression is different).
+In their defense, it was late March, and not too many visitors around.

 Staying within the park